MiguelSWolf/VaiTelTest/README.md

 # vaiteltest

 ## Vercel Preview
 The project is sync with the platform Vercel on the master branch.
-Every commit that was sent to master will create a new version of the app
+Every commit that was sent to master will create a new version of the app.

 [Current Version](https://vai-tel-test.vercel.app/)

 ## Project setup